13. Would you Adam and Eve it?

 And so, this is who we are, we men and women, we Adams and Eves.
 We are like God.
 We are awake; we freely choose; we create, we destroy; but above all we are moral beings.
 We are like God, knowing good and evil.
 This is central to who we are.
 This is our glory, but also our doom.

 Why did God put the tree in the centre of the garden, or create the serpent, the wisest of all the creatures that he had made, to draw the Man and the Woman’s attention to it?
 Because you can only choose good if you can also choose evil.
+The fall is a catastrophe, but a necessary one.
+We lose one kind of glory but then set out on the long and winding road to a greater one.

 There is another tree in the garden: tree of life.
 This tree, having made its debut at the beginning of the first book of the Bible, reappears right at the end, in the final chapter of the final book: Revelation.